Kotti/kotti_user_manual/docs/adding_content/documents.rst

 by using a search string such as "brownies cakes" to find all content items that have been tagged with either the brownies or cakes tags.

+For our "Fruits" document, which will contain a images of fruits for sale, we can already add some basic tags:

+..
+Image:: ../images/adding_fruits_document_tags.png

 Body
 ----